-She was a member of the ensemble of the Frankfurt Opera where her roles include Susanna, Musetta, Pamina, Servilia, Zdenka (Arabella), the title role of La Calisto.
-She returns to Frankfurt this season to sing Mélisande in a new Claus Guth production of Pelleas and Mélisande and for her role debut as Adèle (Die Fledermaus).
+She was a member of the International Opera Studio at the Hamburg State Opera before joining the ensemble of the Frankfurt Opera in 2008 where her roles included Susanna, Musetta, Pamina, Servilia, Zdenka and the title role of La Calisto.
+She returned to Frankfurt in 2013 to sing Mélisande to great critical acclaim in Claus Guth’s new production of Pelleas et Mélisande and in 2015 to sing Sophie in Der Rosenkavalier.

 In 2006, she made an auspicious debut at the Salzburg Festival and has returned to sing Amor/Orfeo ed Euridice with Riccardo Muti and Zerlina/Don Giovanni with Yannick Nézet-Séguin.
 She is a regular guest at the Theater an der Wien where she has sung Ismene/Mitridate, Telaire/Castor and Pollux and Hero/ Béatrice et Bénédict.
 At the Bayerische Staatsoper Munich she has sung Ighino/Palestrina, Pamina and Blanche/Les Dialogues des Carmelites.
 At the Komische Oper Berlin she has sung Musetta/La bohème and Norina/Don Pasquale and at the Opera de Lille, Anne Trulove/The Rake’s Progress.
 At the Dresden Semperoper she has sung Sophie with Christian Thielemann.
 Last season she made house debuts at the Royal Opera House, Covent Garden, singing Pamina; at the Teatro alla Scala, Milan, singing Sophie and her US operatic debut singing Susana at the Lyric Opera, Chicago; she returns to the Lyric Opera this season for Pamina/Die Zauberflöte.